A Brief History of Allotments in

 Fortunately, some members of the landed gentry and the clergy had social consciences, and they commenced what turned out to be a long struggle to provide allotments for the poor and unemployed by means of individual initiatives, the petitioning of other landowners, and lobbying for legislation.
 It took until the middle of the 19th century for a reasonable level of progress to be achieved.
 Subsequently, changes in local government organisation and increased political lobbying resulted in more effective allotment legislation in the late 19th and early 20th century, allowing this foundation to be built on, and leading to a purple patch in the first half of the 20th century when the number of allotments peaked at 1.5m during World War I and 1.75m in World War II.
 Unfortunately, the second half of the 20th century saw a rapid descent from these dizzying heights, as the general standard of living increased and the financial need for individuals to grow their own crops diminished, leaving mainly a core set of diehards.
 The early part of the 21st century has witnessed some renewed enthusiasm but no signs of additional land being made available, rather plots are getting smaller.What Led To Allotments?

 In the 11th and 12th centuries England, with a population of 1.5-2 million, was largely an agrarian society based on feudal principles.
 In the Open Field system, which was popular in large parts of North Western Europe and had first appeared in England during the Saxon period, a village was surrounded by several large fields that were split into sections of one furlong (circa.
 200 metres).
-The attraction of large fields was that it made ploughing easier; heavy ploughs and largely clay-based soil made ploughing a difficult task.
+The attraction of large fields was that it made ploughing easier when undertaken jointly; heavy ploughs and largely clay-based soil made ploughing a difficult task for individuals on small pieces of land.
 A furlong stretch was split into strips, typically of half an acre or less.
 Each villager had a number of strips that were allocated at a public meeting at the start of the year.
 They were widely scattered to prevent one person getting all the good (or all the poor) land.
 Crop rotation was practiced by field: a three year rotation consisted of barley in one field in year 1, wheat in year 2, while it lay fallow in year 3.
 In addition to the “three” fields, there was common land for livestock to graze (fallow land and stubble were also used for this purpose) and common woodland for hunting and fuel collection.
 This system was evolved by communities who relied totally on the land, having few opportunities to barter and exchange.

 Inevitably as the population grew, the lack of land made it difficult to maintain the system.
 In addition, by the 16th century another pressure on the Open Field system was a change in agriculture where new fodder crops such as sainfoin, clover, turnip and swede led to larger animals and herds, which produced more organic matter, which in turn led to larger crops.
 Pastoral and mixed farming became attractive, and with it a requirement for larger holdings.
 Members of the aristocracy and successful farmers lobbied aggressively to privatise land by moving to a closed field system through Land Enclosure.
 Enclosure took two forms: the division of large open fields into privately owned chunks of land; and the division and privatisation of common land and common wastes.
 Although Land Enclosure dates back to the 12th/13th century the majority of it actually took place in the 18th and 19th centuries: over 3,500 Acts of Parliament were passed between 1700 and 1860 to enclose over 5 million acres of common fields and land.
 Two estimates show that less than 0.5% of the land that was enclosed was set aside for use by the poor.
 The overall effect was to produce a small prosperous landed gentry and a large disenfranchised peasantry.
 Less than 12% of people who worked on the land owned any part of it.